TranPhucVinh/C/Physical layer/Process/README.md

 Once it has reached ``32,767``, the process ID counter is reset to 300, rather than 1.
 This is done because many low-numbered process IDs are in permanent use by system processes and daemons, and thus time would be wasted searching for an unused process ID in this range.

+## Jobs

+A job is a process that the shell manages.
+Each job is assigned a sequential job ID.
+Because a job is a process, each job has an associated PID.
+There are three types of job statuses:

+1. **Foreground**: When you enter a command in a terminal window, the command occupies that terminal window until it completes.
+This is a foreground job.
+2. **Background**: When you enter an ampersand (&) symbol at the end of a command line, the command runs without occupying the terminal window.
+3. **Stopped**: If you press Control + Z for a foreground job, or enter the stop command for a background job, the job stops.

 # API

 [API.md](https://github.com/TranPhucVinh/C/blob/master/Physical%20layer/Process/API.md)